usnistgov/FIPS201/_FIPS201/authentication.md

 The authentication mechanisms in this section describe how to authenticate using the PIV Card directly.
-The authenticated identity can also be used to create an identity assertion as part of a federation protocol, as described in [Section 7](#s-7).
+The authenticated identity can also be used to create an identity assertion as part of a federation protocol as described in [Section 7](#s-7).

 ## 6.1 PIV Assurance Levels {#s-6-1}

 This Standard defines multiple levels of assurance for logical and physical access.
 Each assurance level establishes a degree of confidence that the presenter of the PIV Card is the person referred to by the PIV credential.
-The entity performing the authentication further establishes confidence that the person referred to by the PIV credential is a specific identified person through the rigor of the identity proofing process conducted prior to issuance of the PIV Card and the security of the PIV Card issuance and maintenance processes specified in [Section 2](requirements.md#s-2) of this Standard.
-The PIV identity proofing, registration, issuance, and maintenance processes meet or exceed the requirements for IAL3 [[SP 800-63A]](../_Appendix/references.md#ref-SP-800-63A).
+The entity performing the authentication further establishes confidence that the person referred to by the PIV credential is a specific person identified through the rigor of the identity proofing process conducted prior to issuance of the PIV Card and the security of the PIV Card issuance and maintenance processes specified in [Section 2](requirements.md#s-2).
+The PIV identity proofing, registration, issuance, and maintenance processes meet or exceed the requirements for IAL3 as defined in [[SP 800-63A]](../_Appendix/references.md#ref-SP-800-63A).

 The PIV Card contains a number of logical credentials that are used by the authentication mechanisms specified in [Section 6.2](#s-6-2).
-Varying assurance levels that the holder of the PIV Card is the owner of the card can be achieved, depending on the PIV authentication mechanism used.
+PIV assurance levels may vary depending on the PIV authentication mechanism used.
 The assurance levels for physical and logical access are specified in [Section 6.3.1](#s-6-3-1) and [Section 6.3.2](#s-6-3-2) respectively.

-Parties responsible for controlling access to federal resources (both physical and logical) SHALL determine the appropriate assurance levels required for access, based on the harm and impact to individuals and organizations as a result of errors in the authentication of the PIV cardholder.
+Parties responsible for controlling access to federal resources (both physical and logical) SHALL determine the appropriate assurance levels required for access, based on the harm and impact to individuals and organizations that could occur as a result of errors in the authentication of the PIV cardholder.
 Once the required assurance level has been determined, one of the authentication mechanisms specified in [Section 6.2](#s-6-2) SHALL be applied to achieve that assurance level.

 ### 6.1.1 Relationship to Federal Identity Policy (Removed) {#s-6-1-1}
 {:latex-toc="6.1.1 Relationship to Federal Identity Policy"}

+> Note: This section was formerly entitled "Relationship to OMB’s E-Authentication Guidance".

-The content of this section has been removed as OMB M-04-04 has been rescinded by OMB [[M-19-17]](../_Appendix/references.md#ref-OMB1917), which recognizes the IALs defined in NIST [[SP 800-63]](../_Appendix/references.md#ref-SP-800-63) as the framework for managing digital identity risks within the federal government.
+The content of this section has been removed as OMB [[M-04-04]](../_Appendix/references.md#ref-OMB0404) has been rescinded by OMB [[M-19-17]](../_Appendix/references.md#ref-OMB1917), which recognizes the IALs defined in NIST [[SP 800-63]](../_Appendix/references.md#ref-SP-800-63) as the framework for managing digital identity risks within the Federal Government.
 A mapping between PIV authentication mechanisms and SP 800-63 assurance levels can be found in [Section 6.3.2](#s-6-3-2).

 ## 6.2 PIV Card Authentication Mechanisms {#s-6-2}